JunedConnect/project-eks-twingate/README.md

 **EKS Cluster Network Architecture**:

 The EKS cluster is deployed in private subnets within the AWS VPC, meaning the cluster API endpoint is not directly accessible from the internet.
 To authenticate with the EKS API endpoint and access the cluster, you need a connector deployed on the AWS VPC network.
-This is why the **AWS EC2 Connector** (`aws-ec2-connector`) is required — it runs on EC2 instances within the same VPC as the EKS cluster, allowing you to reach the private API endpoint.
+This is why the **AWS EC2 Connector** (`aws-ec2-connector`) is required - it runs on EC2 instances within the same VPC as the EKS cluster, allowing you to reach the private API endpoint.

 <br>

 **Dual Connector Architecture**:

 This project uses two separate connectors for proper routing:
 - **AWS EC2 Connector** (`aws-ec2-connector`): Deployed on EC2 instances within the AWS VPC, handles AWS network resources (e.g., EKS API endpoint) communication.
-Associated with the `aws-network` remote network.
+Associated with the `aws-network` remote network
 - **Kubernetes Connector** (`kubernetes-connector-1/2`): Deployed within the cluster, handles Kubernetes internal resources communication (services, pods).
-Associated with the `eks-network` remote network.
+Associated with the `eks-network` remote network

 **Why separate connectors?**